Fairfield County's Community Foundation Inc

 Founded in 1992 through the merger of several municipal community foundations (including Danbury and Greenwich), Fairfield County's Community Foundation has grown into a $275 million regional funder serving all 23 towns and cities in Fairfield County, Connecticut.
 In 2008, the foundation merged with the Greater Bridgeport Area Foundation, further expanding its reach.
 The foundation has awarded more than $390 million in grants to nonprofits in Fairfield County and beyond.

-Under the leadership of President & CEO Mendi Blue Paca, who joined in 2022, the foundation emphasizes systems-level change to close opportunity gaps in education, employment, housing, and health.
-The foundation's "Fairfield County Forward" strategic plan focuses on addressing racial disparities and structural inequities, particularly for Black, Indigenous, and People of Color; youth ages 16-25; and women and girls.
+Under the leadership of President & CEO Mendi Blue Paca, who joined in 2022, the foundation emphasises systems-level change to close opportunity gaps in education, employment, housing, and health.
+The foundation's "Fairfield County Forward" strategic plan focuses on addressing racial disparities and structural inequities, particularly for Black, Indigenous, and People of Colour; youth ages 16-25; and women and girls.
 The foundation distributes over $20 million annually in total grants, with $2-3 million dedicated to competitive strategic grants.
-In FY24 (July 2023-June 2024), the foundation awarded $4.1 million in strategic grants to 154 nonprofit organizations, with 457 total awards made in 2023.
+In FY24 (July 2023-June 2024), the foundation awarded $4.1 million in strategic grants to 154 nonprofit organisations, with 457 total awards made in 2023.

 Funding Priorities

-Grant Programs
+Grant Programmes

-Strategic Program Support Grants: $10,000-$15,000 (average)
+Strategic Programme Support Grants: $10,000-$15,000 (average)

 - Recommended for: First-time applicants